kimpuvi99/moneytracker/README.md

 # moneytracker
 This is a simple flutter Android APP to track your incomes and expenses.
 At the moment, the APP is divided in two pages:
-  - ✔️ Home Page Screen: Where you can see your total balance, incomes, expenses and every transaction you added.
+  - ✔️ Home Screen: Where you can see your total balance, incomes, expenses and every transaction you added.
-  - ✔️ Add Transaction Screen: By clicking on the (+) button in the Home Page Screen, you can add your transactions specifying:
+  - ✔️ Add Transaction Screen: By clicking on the (+) button in the Home Screen, you can add your transactions specifying:

-          - Income or Expense.
+          - Expense or Income.
           - Amount.
           - Date.
           - Description.